Clark Brands

 Former Clark Building (with Miller Lite sign), originally the headquarters for the Clark Oil and Refining Company.

-Clark Brands, formerly Clark Oil, began as Clark's Super Gas and was a 20th-century oil company headquartered in Milwaukee, Wisconsin.
+Clark Brands, is a oil company headquartered in Milwaukee, Wisconsin.

 History

 Founded by Emory T. Clark in 1932 as a single filling station on the corner of 60th St. and Greenfield Ave. in West Allis, Wisconsin, Clark Super Gas sold only premium gasoline.
 Unlike most contemporary service stations, Clark stations did not offer mechanical maintenance and tire changing.

 In 1943, the company moved into refining oil.
 By the mid-1950s, the company operated nearly 500 gas stations throughout the Midwest, with locations in California, Florida, Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio and Wisconsin.

 From 1948 to 1950, Clark Super Gas sponsored the Milwaukee Clarks, a minor league ice hockey team in the International Hockey League.